PunchyCoder/Search-nationalParks-app/README.md

 # Search-nationalParks-app
-Allows the user to search for nearby National Parks using an API
+Allows the user to search for nearby National Parks using the National Park Service API.